Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

-Use this page as the main guide home for the CSI Advanced Investment Strategies course on SecuritiesMastery.com.
-AIS is the advanced wealth-management and portfolio-judgment lane: client constraints, analysis, alternatives, taxation, portfolio solutions, and investment-protection logic matter more than isolated product memorization.
+Use this page as the main CSI Advanced Investment Strategies course guide.
+AIS is for advanced wealth-management and portfolio judgment: client constraints, analysis, alternatives, taxation, portfolio solutions, and investment-protection logic matter more than isolated product memorization.

 Exam snapshot